jeffteeters/sphinxcontrib-filltableref/docs/source/tblrender.rst

    give the number of connections from the Source cell to Target cells.
 These are specified as a pair of numbers: FO,FI.
 FO is fan-out (number of target cells each source cell contacts) and FI is fan-in (number of source cells going to each target cell).
-Most of the data is from Figure 2 in :cite:`LoebnerEE-1989`, but new data will be added.
+The data is from Figure 2 in :cite:`LoebnerEE-1989`.

    .. tblrender:: table_loebner_fig2a
       :rows: "Source cell", "basket", "golgi", "granule", "purkinje", "stellate"